 Most behavior science majors will seek employment in the related fields of counseling and social work.
 As a result their primary employers will be government jobs, private organizations, hospitals, or other similar positions where the need for such a figure is in place.
 Individuals seeking out positions in the field of behavioral science will seek employment with organizations or institutions that conduct research and experiments in the field, many of which receive federal funding.
 Teaching positions are also available for those with a graduate level degree or higher, allowing for additional or full time employment, though such positions may be limited due to experience.

 The areas of employment that are affected by or can utilize the skills learned through behavioral science, such as counseling or social work, are expected to grow over the next decade due to an increase in the importance placed on such services in order to strengthen societal bonds and assist in overall development.
-Given the high turnover of those fields, combined with the expansion of services, employment should not be difficult to find.
+Given the natural attrition of those fields, combined with the expansion of services, employment should not be difficult to find.
 This is also true for those seeking careers in behavioral science, which is primarily limited by education rather than job openings or opportunities.
 Salaries will vary based on location, type of employment, experience and education, and given the variety of jobs available it is difficult to provide a median wage.